kpi-tuke/yajco/README.md

     }
 }
 ```
 We have created **`getIdentifier()`** method for easy access to identifier name, which we will use later.
-After creating project with **`SimpleIdentifier`** class you have succesfully specified your new language.
+After creating project with **`SimpleIdentifier`** class you have successfully specified your new language.
 Just build it with Maven:
 ```bash
 mvn package
 ```
 and you get your parser generated instantly.
 You can check directory `target/generated-sources/annotations` in your project directory for generated parser.

 ### Running parser ###
-It's not fun having a parser such promtly and not being able to use it.
+It's not fun having a parser such promptly and not being able to use it.
 Let's create a main class for actual parsing of some textual input.
 Generated parser is accessible through class **`LALRSimpleIdentifierParser`**, as it has default name created using root concept name (`SimpleIdentifier`).

 ```java
 import mylang.SimpleIdentifier;